eficode-academy/git-katas/README.md

 - or for instance Notepad++:
 `git config --global core.editor "'C:/Program Files/Notepad++/notepad++.exe' -multiInst -notabbar -nosession -noPlugin"`

+# Re/moving files under version control
+git rm <path/to/the/file>                 # remove file and stage the change to be committed. git mv <source/file> <destination/file>   # move/rename file and stage the change to be committed.

 # See history
-git log             # Show commit logs git log --oneline   # Formats commits to a single line (shorthand for --pretty=oneline  --abbrev-commit ) git log --graph     # Show a graph commits and branches
+git log             # Show commit logs git log --oneline   # Formats commits to a single line (shorthand for --pretty=oneline  --abbrev-commit ) git log --graph     # Show a graph commits and branches git log --pretty=fuller     # To see commit log details with author and committer details, if any different. git log --follow <file>     # List history of given file. git log branch2..branch1    # Show commits present on branch1 compared to branch1

+# Deferring
+git stash                               # Stash (store temporarily) changes in working branch and enable checkingout a new branch git stash list                          # List stored stashes. git stash apply <stash>                 # Apply given <stash>, or if none given the latest from stash list.

+# Tagging

+git tag                                 # List tags git tag -l "name*"                      # List tags that are named <name>
+git tag -a "v1.0" -m "comment - v1.0"   # Creating annotated tag that creates checksum for the commit including verbose tagger details. git tag -d "v1.0"                       # Delete given tag in local repo

 # Working with Branches
 git branch my-branch       # Create a new branch called my-branch